Global markets weekly update

 Equities

 In our view, the stock market’s sharp run higher, combined with low volatility and a rather “complacent” attitude, does make it susceptible to knee-jerk reactions in response to any disappointing data or headline.
 Equity markets may be due for a “healthy” period of consolidation or pullback.
 However, we do not see the scope for a deep or prolonged correction or bear market.
-This is because the backdrop remains supportive for equities: inflation may continue to moderate (although maybe not in a straight line lower), the Fed will likely start pivoting later this year, and the labor market, while it may cool from here, should remain resilient, with an unemployment rate below 4.5%.
+This is because the backdrop remains supportive for equities: inflation may continue to moderate (although not in a straight line lower), the Fed will likely start pivoting later this year, and the labor market, while it may cool from here, should remain resilient, with an unemployment rate below 4.5%.
 Any upcoming bout of volatility could prove to be an opportunity to diversify into segments of the market that have lagged, rebalance, and add quality names to the portfolio.

 Global Markets weekly update